acpguedes/barrow/docs/manual.md

 ## Common I/O options

 - `-i`, `--input PATH` – input file.
 Reads `STDIN` if omitted.
-- `--input-format {csv,parquet}` – format of the input file.
+- `--input-format {csv,parquet,feather,orc}` – format of the input file.
 - `-o`, `--output PATH` – output file.
 Writes to `STDOUT` if omitted.
-- `--output-format {csv,parquet}` – format of the output.
+- `--output-format {csv,parquet,feather,orc}` – format of the output.
 Defaults to the input format and is ignored by `view`.
+- `--csv`, `--parquet`, `--feather`, `--orc` – shortcut flags to set the output format.
+- `--delimiter CHAR` – field delimiter for CSV input; also used for output unless `--csv-out-delimiter` is given.
+- `--csv-out-delimiter CHAR` – field delimiter for CSV output.
+- `--tmp` – write intermediate results to Feather when using pipes for faster processing.

 ## filter
 Filter rows using a boolean expression.